Lab rules are to be followed at all times.

 - Do be willing to adjust your goals and expectations as you master new skills.
 Some projects will change course, some may need to be scaled back or rethought if Plan A hits a snag.

 - Don’t arrive late for consultations or appointments.
 We will help you as much as possible, and will try to accommodate as much as possible, but we may cancel your appointment to accommodate other requests if there is high demand.
 Appointments will only be held for 20 minutes.
 After that time, we will allow others to book the equipment.

 - Don’t expect that staff will keep the shop open late for you.
 We will advise you if we think you may not have time to accomplish something during Lab hours, but ultimately your time management is your own responsibility.
 The Lab closes promptly at 11pm on weeknights and at 6pm on weekends.

 - Don’t remove tools, materials, or supplies from the Lab without permission.
 A Tool Check-Out form must be approved by a staff member when borrowing tools.
 Ask a staff member for permission before filling out the form.

 - Don’t Panic!
-Most problems and setbacks are temporary, and are a natural part of the design process.
+Most problems and setbacks are temporary and a natural part of the design process.
 This is a learning environment, and it’s understood that students come to the Lab with different talents, interests, and goals.
 Take advantage of the support and expertise available to you, and have fun!